carissalow/rapids/docs/features/extracted.rst

 =========================   =========     =============
 Name                        Units         Description
 =========================   =========     =============
-sumallsteps                 steps         Sum all steps: The total step count. maxallsteps                 steps         Max all steps: The maximum step count minallsteps                 steps         Min all steps: The minimum step count avgallsteps                 steps         Avg all steps: The average step count stdallsteps                 steps         Std all steps: The standard deviation of step count countsedentarybout          bouts         Count sedentary bout: A count of sedentary bouts maxdurationsedentarybout    minutes       Max duration sedentary bout: The maximum duration of sedentary bouts mindurationsedentarybout    minutes       Min duration sedentary bout: The minimum duration of sedentary bouts avgdurationsedentarybout    minutes       Avg duration sedentary bout: The average duration of sedentary bouts stddurationsedentarybout    minutes       Std duration sedentary bout: The standard deviation of the duration of sedentary bouts countactivebout             bouts         Count active bout: A count of active bouts maxdurationactivebout       minutes       Max duration active bout: The maximum duration of active bouts mindurationactivebout       minutes       Min duration active bout: The minimum duration of active bouts avgdurationactivebout       minutes       Avg duration active bout: The average duration of active bouts stddurationactivebout       minutes       Std duration active bout: The standard deviation of the duration of active bouts
+sumallsteps                 steps         The total step count during ``day_segment`` epoch. maxallsteps                 steps         The maximum step count during ``day_segment`` epoch. minallsteps                 steps         The minimum step count during ``day_segment`` epoch. avgallsteps                 steps         The average step count during ``day_segment`` epoch. stdallsteps                 steps         The standard deviation of step count during ``day_segment`` epoch. countsedentarybout          bouts         Number of sedentary bouts during ``day_segment`` epoch. maxdurationsedentarybout    minutes       The maximum duration of sedentary bouts during ``day_segment`` epoch. mindurationsedentarybout    minutes       The minimum duration of sedentary bouts during ``day_segment`` epoch. avgdurationsedentarybout    minutes       The average duration of sedentary bouts during ``day_segment`` epoch. stddurationsedentarybout    minutes       The standard deviation of the duration of sedentary bouts during ``day_segment`` epoch. countactivebout             bouts         Number of active bouts during ``day_segment`` epoch. maxdurationactivebout       minutes       The maximum duration of active bouts during ``day_segment`` epoch. mindurationactivebout       minutes       The minimum duration of active bouts during ``day_segment`` epoch. avgdurationactivebout       minutes       The average duration of active bouts during ``day_segment`` epoch. stddurationactivebout       minutes       The standard deviation of the duration of active bouts during ``day_segment`` epoch.
 =========================   =========     =============

+**Assumptions/Observations:**

-**Assumptions/Observations:** If the step count per minute smaller than the ``THRESHOLD_ACTIVE_BOUT`` (default value is 10), it is defined as sedentary status.
+If the step count per minute smaller than the ``THRESHOLD_ACTIVE_BOUT`` (default value is 10), it is defined as sedentary status.
 Otherwise, it is defined as active status.
 One active/sedentary bout is a period during with the user is under ``active``/``sedentary`` status.

 .. -------------------------Links ------------------------------------ ..